IndyCar Racing

 The game was intended as a realistic simulation of IndyCar's 1993 PPG Indy Car World Series.
 The game featured a selection of the contemporary chassis and engines and eight circuits which could be raced individually or as part of a championship season.
 Subsequent expansion packs added a further seven tracks and, later, the Indianapolis Motor Speedway.

-The game was followed up two years later by a sequel, IndyCar Racing II.
+A sequel was released in 1996: IndyCar Racing II.

 Gameplay

 The simulation offers the ability to race in single events or a full Championship season (made up of all the tracks installed and available on the player's computer); to take part in associated practice, qualifying and warm-up sessions; to set up and customize the car both on-track and in a dedicated "garage" feature; and to race head-to-head against another player by connecting two computers, either via modems running at least 9600 bit/s or via a null-modem cable attached to the computers' serial ports.